 The major tenet of the regulatory program is avoidance and minimization of impacts associated with a project.
-Through its permit application review process, MDE attempts to first, prevent wetland loss by requiring an applicant to evaluate project designs that will avoid wetland impacts.
+Through its permit application review process, MDE attempts to first prevent wetland loss by requiring an applicant to evaluate project designs that will avoid wetland impacts.
 Based on this evaluation of alternatives, if MDE finds that impacts are unavoidable, the applicant is required to utilize the project design that will minimize the wetland impacts and provide appropriate mitigation for those impacts.

 The application fee schedule attempts to further reduce impacts by providing financial incentives to the applicant.
-As proposed impacts increase, an escalating application fee schedule has been established to insure that each applicant exercises every opportunity to avoid impacts to the State's wetland and waterway resources.
+As proposed impacts increase, an escalating application fee schedule has been established to ensure that each applicant exercises every opportunity to avoid impacts to the State's wetland and waterway resources.
 In general, all applications require a minimum application fee of \$750.
-Major projects (i.e., those that involve 5,000 square feet or more of permanent impact, are located in an area identified as potentially impacting a nontidal wetland of special State concern or require a public notice) are assessed an additional fee of \$750 or more based on the impact area in acres.
+Major projects (i.e., those that involve 5,000 square feet or more of permanent impact, are located in an area identified as potentially impacting a Nontidal Wetland of Special State Concern or require a public notice) are assessed an additional fee of \$750 or more based on the impact area in acres.
 The actual fee schedules are presented in the following tables.

 FEE SCHEDULE A WETLANDS AND WATERWAYS PROGRAM APPLICATION FEES FOR MINOR AND MAJOR PROJECTS

 TYPE OF APPLICATION AREA OF PERMANENT IMPACT APPLICATION FEE (Dollars)

 MINOR PROJECT OR GENERAL PERMIT <5,000 SQUARE FEET 750

 MINOR MODIFICATION <5,000 SQUARE FEET 250

 MAJOR PROJECT < 1/4 ACRE 1,500

-$\geq$ 1/4 ACRE TO < 1/2 ACRE 3,000
+\geq 1/4 ACRE TO < 1/2 ACRE 3,000

-$\geq$ 1/2 ACRE TO < 3/4 ACRE 4,500
+\geq 1/2 ACRE TO < 3/4 ACRE 4,500

-$\geq$ 3/4 ACRE TO < 1 ACRE 6,000
+\geq 3/4 ACRE TO < 1 ACRE 6,000

-$\geq$ 1 ACRE 7,500/ACRE
+\geq 1 ACRE 7,500/ACRE

-MAJOR MODIFICATION $\geq$ 5,000 SQUARE FEET 1,500
+MAJOR MODIFICATION \geq 5,000 SQUARE FEET 1,500

-FEE SCHEDULE B WETLANDS AND WATERWAYS PROGRAM APPLICATION FEES FOR CERTAIN MINOR PROJECTS (1) PERMIT TYPE PROJECT DESCRIPTION APPLICATION FEE(Dollars) Tidal Wetlands Installation of a boatlift on existing pilings 0 Installation of an individual boatlift with 2 pilings 300 Installation of a maximum of 6 pilings 300 In-kind repair and replacement of structures (2) 300 Installation of a fixed or floating platform, where the total platform area (fixed and floating) does not exceed 200 square feet 300 Replacement of an existing bulkhead where the replacement bulkhead does not exceed more than 18 inches channelward of the existing structure 500 Nontidal Wetlands and Waterways Construction of a non-habitable structure that permanently impacts less than 1,000 square feet, such as a driveway, deck, pool, shed or fence 300 In-kind repair and replacement of existing infrastructure 500 e not additive, but must be calculated on a complete and ent activities, the higher application fee is applicable. ire project.
-If a project
+FEE SCHEDULE B WETLANDS AND WATERWAYS PROGRAM APPLICATION FEES FOR CERTAIN MINOR PROJECTS (1) PERMIT TYPE PROJECT DESCRIPTION APPLICATION FEE (Dollars) Tidal Wetlands Installation of a boatlift on existing pilings 0 Installation of an individual boatlift with 2 pilings 300 Installation of a maximum of 6 pilings 300 In-kind repair and replacement of structures (2) 300 Installation of a fixed or floating platform, including finger piers, where the total platform (fixed and floating) and finger pier area does not exceed 200 square feet 300 Replacement of an existing bulkhead where the replacement bulkhead does not exceed more than 18 inches channelward of the existing structure 500 Nontidal Wetlands and Waterways Construction of a non-habitable structure that permanently impacts less than 1,000 square feet, such as a driveway, deck, pool, shed or fence 300 In-kind repair and replacement of existing infrastructure 500 not additive, but must be calculated on a complete and entire pr , the higher application fee is applicable. oject.
+If a project consists